How to Screencast: Tips & Tricks

 Tip: Hang an “On Air” sign on the door so that colleagues or kids (or both) don’t stumble into your session.

 While recording, it’s incredibly important to use the microphone properly.
 It shouldn’t be too far from your mouth, because it will pick up more ambient noise, nor should it be too close, because it can pick up unwanted mouth sounds and max out the decibels.
 Also, make sure the volume is adjusted properly, so the final effect is a nice fat waveform with no signal clipping

 Breathing naturally is essential as well.
 No one wants to listen to a robot, even if that robot has a beautiful voice.
 You want to sound like you’re talking with someone or teaching someone.
 You aren’t just reading words from a page.
 You’re trying to make them come alive, even with training material.

 Tip: Posture also affects the quality of the recording, so keep your back straight.
 At the same time, the belly should be distended and the chest pulled forward.
-Correct posture will help your voice sound stronger and more expressive.
+Correct posture will support you and help your voice sound stronger and more expressive.

 Here are some tips that will help you make a high-quality screencast:

-- Before recording, remove unwanted objects from the shot.
+- Before recording, keep unwanted objects from view.
 Nobody wants to see the toolbar with the Start button if it’s not going to be used.

 - Turn off pop-ups and messenger notifications, so you don’t have to re-record the video after a message from your mom pops up in the corner.

 - Record screencasts at a resolution of 1280×720 px (720i).
 If you make the resolution any smaller, the viewer won’t be able to see what is happening on the screen clearly and there will be black margins around the video after uploading it to YouTube.

 - Take breaks.
 If you need to collect your thoughts or drink some water, take a break.
 Only first-class professionals can record a screencast on the first take.
 The key is high-quality content.